PySimpleGUI/PySimpleGUI/docs/cookbook.md

 This code only allows entry of the correct characters.

-Note that this example does not fully validate that the entry is a valid floating point number, but rather that it has the correct characters.
+Note that this example does not fully validate that the entry is a valid floating-point number, but rather that it has the correct characters.

-If you wanted to take it a step further and verify that the entry is actually a valid floating point number, then you can change the "if" statement to test for valid floating point number.
+If you wanted to take it a step further and verify that the entry is actually a valid floating-point number, then you can change the "if" statement to test for valid floating point number.

 ```python
 import PySimpleGUI as sg